lwilletts/mpvc/README.md

 Installing is just a matter of fetching the scripts either via [Git](#git)/Curl/etc., scripts can be used directly from the repo, the `mpvc-installer` bit is just there for easiness, to fetch & link them into your `BINDIR=~/bin/` that [mpvc-installer](../../blob/master/extras/mpvc-installer) does by default.

 The easiest for a onetime install is the [Manual](#manual), however for @latest version a [Git](#git) install is recommended.
-Check for missing dependencies/requirements using `mpvc-installer check-reqs`.
+Remember to check your installation for missing dependencies/requirements using `mpvc-installer check-reqs`, and, if you encounter any issue file an [Issue](../../issues).

 ### Manual